Did you know that every day is earth day? We ‘get’ to live on this planet called earth which makes every day an earth day.

 After watching that video I had questions.

-Are we doing all we can?
+Are we doing all we can every day for earth day?

 What are you doing to nourish and preserve what this earth gives us every second of every day?
 One of my passions is saving water.
 I have many water saving strategies in my life and my friend Carla Janzen who is on the same page as me shared her strategies.